CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 ]
 ```

-So we move on to the method `a`, which is the bootstrap method, and start with the suspicious 4th integer argument.
+So following along the execution path, we see the `ESKID.a` method as the bootstrap method.
+This seems of interest so let’s also jump into that.

 ## The usage of the BSM[^3]

 ![HandleType](HandleType.png)

-Using Threadtear's powerful CFG[^4] (The graph above is optimized) , we can easily find out that the role of the 4th integer argument is to specify the invoke-type.
+Using Threadtear's powerful CFG[^4] (The graph above is optimized), we can easily find out that the role of the 4th integer argument is to specify the invoke-type.

 | Value | Invoke-Type |
 |:-----:|:-----------:|